 They say it because it’s true: The only certain things in life are death and taxes.

-But there are some totally aboveboard ways to keep more of your hard-earned dollars in your pocket.
+Don’t worry, we’re not talking about tax evasion, but there are some totally legit ways to keep more of your hard-earned dollars in your pocket.

 2. Contribute to a Traditional IRA

 Just like that company-sponsored retirement plan we were talking about, the funds you contribute to your Traditional IRA don’t count toward your taxable income.

 This type of retirement account is different to a Roth IRA, where contributions are taxed today but then grow tax-free thereafter.

 For 2022, you can contribute up to $6,000 to an IRA, or $7,000 if you’re over the age of 50.